ula-aca/ula-aca-plugins/packages/present-proof/README.md

 # Universal Ledger Agent - Aries Cloudagent Present Proof Plugin

-This package handles everything that has to do with presenting and exchanging proof.
-It has classes to perform proof related actions aswell as to listen for proof exchange events.
+This package handles everything that has to do with presenting and exchanging Verifiable Presentations.
+It has classes to perform proof related actions as well as to listen for proof exchange events.

 ## Usage